Sumday

-Sumday is the third studio album by American indie rock band Grandaddy, released on May 13, 2003 by record label V2.
+Sumday is the third studio album by American indie rock band Grandaddy, released on May 13, 2003, by V2 Records.
+The album was released 3 years after their critically acclaimed second album, The Sophtware Slump.

 The album achieved commercial success in the UK, and was well received by music critics.

 Content

 Around about the time of the album's release, frontman Jason Lytle commented that the album "represents the closest I've been to singing in the first person, writing passionately".

 Release

-Sumday was released on May 13, 2003 by record label V2.
+Sumday was released on May 13, 2003, by record label V2.

 The album is the group's highest charting in the UK, peaking at No. 22.
 By 2006, the album had sold 110,000 copies.

 An expanded version of the album was released five months later, with a bonus disc of songs recorded live at the Glastonbury Festival in 2003 (tracks 1–6) as well as three tracks taken from The Black Sessions in Paris (tracks 7–9).

 A 20th anniversary box set titled Sumday Twunny was released in August 2023.